BCDA-APS/urRobot/docs/usage.md

 {:toc}

 If you haven't yet added the EPICS urRobot support to an IOC, please see the Quickstart page for instructions.
+After starting an IOC with the urRobot support included, you are ready to use your UR robot through EPICS.

 Most features of the robot are accessable through the provided GUIs using either MEDM, caQtDM, or CSS-Phoebus (still in development).
 To start the screens, a `start_urRobot` bash script is provided at